project-omicron/docker/README.md

 Docker setup
 ============

-To make our setup reproducible, we use a Docker.
+To make our setup reproducible, we use Docker.

 Installation
 ------------